On sharp rates and analytic compactifications of asymptotically conical K\"ahler metrics

-Combining \eqref{presurj} and \eqref{preinj}, we get \eqref{surjexact} and \eqref{injexact}. \end{proof} As an example of the above general theory, consider a projective manifold $D\subset \mathbb{P}^{N-1}$.
-We assume that $D$ is projectively normal in $\mathbb{P}^{N-1}$ so that the affine cone over $D$ is normal and is equal to $C_D=C(D,H)$ where $H$ is the hyperplane bundle of $\mathbb{P}^{N-1}$.
+As an example of the above general theory, consider a projective manifold $D\subset \mathbb{P}^{N-1}$.
+We assume that $D$ is projectively normal in $\mathbb{P}^{N-1}$ so that the affine cone over $D$ is normal and is equal to $C=C(D,H)$ where $H$ is the hyperplane bundle of $\mathbb{P}^{N-1}$.
 Then it's easy to verify that (see \cite{Schl1}, \cite{Artin}):

 Decompose $\mathbf{T}_C^1=\sum_{j=-\infty}^{+\infty}\mathbf{T}^1_C(j)$ into weight spaces.
 Then by \eqref{surjexact} we have the exact sequence: